-Because the digestive system and the brain are highly interactive (see Mind-Body Interactions), a psychologic evaluation is sometimes needed in the assessment of digestive problems.
+Because the digestive system and the brain are highly interactive (see Mind-Body Interactions Mind-Body Interactions The mind and body interact in powerful ways that affect a person's health.
+The digestive system is profoundly controlled by the mind (brain), and anxiety, depression, and fear dramatically affect... read more ), a psychologic evaluation is sometimes needed in the assessment of digestive problems.
 In such cases, doctors are not implying that the digestive problems are made up or imagined.
-Rather, the digestive problems may be the result of anxiety, depression, or other treatable psychologic disorders.
-Such disorders can affect how active digestive tract contractions are and/or how sensitive people are to these sensations.
+Rather, the digestive problems may be affected by anxiety, depression, or other treatable psychologic disorders.